Roger Vadim: Early life

 Vadim studied journalism and writing at the University of Paris, without graduating.

 Film career

-Marc Allégret

 At age 19, he became assistant to film director Marc Allégret, whom he met while working at the Theatre Sarah Bernhardt, and for whom he worked on several screenplays.
 He was an assistant director on Allegret's Blanche Fury (1948), a commercially unsuccessful melodrama which Allegret made for a British company in English.
 Vadim was one of several writers on Allegret's French-British The Naked Heart (1950), aka Maria Chapdelaine, starring Michèle Morgan, as well as serving as assistant director.
 It was shot in French and English versions.
 Blackmailed (1951) was another film Allegret directed in England, starring Mai Zetterling and Dirk Bogarde; Vadim was credited as one of the writers.
 He was also one of several writers on Allegret's, La demoiselle et son revenant (1952).